binerogroup/documentation/getting-started/users.rst

 under **Access and Security** in the main menu.

-An API user is a native OpenStack Keystone user that has access to your project, you can use it in the :doc:`/getting-started/managing-your-cloud/openstack-horizon` or to connect to any of the :ref:`OpenStack API endpoints <openstack-api-endpoints>`.
+An API user is a native OpenStack Keystone user that has access to your project, you can use it in the :doc:`/getting-started/managing-your-cloud/openstack-horizon`, with :doc:`/getting-started/managing-your-cloud/openstack-terminal-client` or to connect to any of the :ref:`OpenStack API endpoints <openstack-api-endpoints>`.

 An API user cannot login directly to the :doc:`/getting-started/managing-your-cloud/cloud-management-portal`.